dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 ### Common bind extraction

-The common bind extraction is a transformation that can *hoist* a $bind$ to the same variable out of `case` alternatives, given that the $bind$s have the same body expression.
+The common bind extraction is a transformation that can *hoist* a $bind$ to the {== same variable ==}{>> What do you mean by same variable here?
+Clearly, they are different variables.
+Do you mean that they have to have the same name?
+I hope not, since that is not a requirement for this transformation to be valid.
+You just have to rename one of the cases.<<} out of `case` alternatives, given that the $bind$s have the same body expression.
 The implementation of this transformation is quite involved and would require some detailed explanation, so we chose to skip providing it here.